-The Biotechnology Department provides four educational programs of study:
+The Biotechnology Department provides these educational programs of study:

 Biotechnology Laboratory Technician